zoom2manoj/datastructure_challenge/README.md

 7. Find maximum value of Sum( i*arr[i]) with only rotations on given array allowed.
 8. Maximum sum of i*arr[i] among all rotations of a given array.
-9. Find the Rotation Count in Rotated Sorted array
-10. Quickly find multiple left rotations of an array.
+9. Find the Rotation Count in Rotated Sorted array 10.Quickly find multiple left rotations of an array.

+Arrangement Rearrangement :
+1. Rearrange positive and negative numbers in O(n) time and O(1) extra space

 Graph :